-The first section of Carmel Market (commonly referred to as the shuk) consists of cheap clothing, but continue farther down to the fruit and vegetable section, where the real show begins.
+The northern half of the Carmel Market (commonly referred to as the shuk) consists of cheap clothing and housewares, but continue farther down to the fruit and vegetable section, where the real show begins.
 Vendors loudly hawk their fresh produce, and the crowded aisles reveal Israel's incredible ethnic mix.
 Don't pass by the small side streets filled with unusual treats.
-The market is the most fun on Tuesday or Friday, when it can be combined with a visit to the Nahalat Binyamin Pedestrian Mall's crafts fair.
+The market is busiest on Tuesday and Friday, when it can be combined with a visit to the Nahalat Binyamin Pedestrian Mall's crafts fair.
 If you don't like crowds, though, avoid Fridays, when shoppers preparing for Shabbat pack the market.